 Please note that this feature is not available for client-side encrypted workspaces, because we are unable to view your diagrams, and convert them to PNG files.

 Click the " Published images" link on the workspace summary page to see the images have been published (and are available to embed) from that workspace.
 To delete all published images, click the button on this page.

 Changing the workspace visibility (public/private) or enabling/disabling the sharing link will automatically delete any published images.

-There are a couple of ways that the PNG versions of your diagrams can be generated.
+There are a number of ways that the PNG versions of your diagrams can be published.

-The on-premises installation does not have the ability to automatically generate PNG versions of your diagrams.
+Please note that the on-premises installation does not have the ability to automatically publish PNG versions of your diagrams.
 If you would like to do this, you will need to install Puppeteer and headless Chrome to publish the diagrams on a scheduled basis.
-Here's an example script that you can use.
+Here's an example script that you can use as a starting point.

 PNG images can be manually published at any time, for both the cloud service and on-premises installation.